What is the difference between population and sample?

 Of course, the sample must be selected to be representative of the population under study.
 If participants are included in a study on a voluntary basis, there is a serious concern that the resulting sample may not be representative of the population.
 It may be the case that volunteers are different in terms of the parameter2 of interest, leading to a selection bias.
 Another selection bias can occur when, for instance, a researcher collects citizens’ wage, by the means of internet.
 It might be the case that people having access to internet have different wages than people who do not have access.

 The gold standard to select a sample representative of the population under study is by selecting a random sample.
 A random sample is a sample selected at random from the population so that each member of the population has an equal chance of being selected.
 A random sample is usually an unbiased sample, that is, a sample whose randomness is not in doubt.

 Last but not least, paired samples are samples in which groups (often pairs) of experimental units are linked together by the same experimental conditions.
-For example, one may measure the hours of sleep for 20 individuals before taking a sleeping pill (forming sample A), and then repeat the measurements on the same individuals after they have taken a sleeping pill (forming sample B).
+For example, one may measure the hours of sleep for 20 patients before taking a sleeping pill (forming sample A), and then repeat the measurements on the same individuals after they have taken a sleeping pill (forming sample B).
 Another example is the grades of 25 students at their statistics and economics exam.
 Among each student, grades for these two exams are undoubtedly associated (to some extent) to each other.